 Due Diligence Questionnaire

-The INREV Due Diligence Questionnaire (DDQ) was first launched in April 2007, to assist an investor or consultant in the due diligence process to understand relatively quickly (1) a fund manager’s structure, strategy and non-listed real estate business and (2) a specific vehicle’s strategy, risk processes, management, terms and (projected) performance in order to allow the investor to determine, in principle, whether a proposal fits the investor’s investment objectives.
-The DDQ was updated in 2010, but as the non-listed real estate market is evolving, the questionnaire has been updated again in 2014.
+The INREV Due Diligence Questionnaire (DDQ) was first launched in April 2007, to assist an investor or consultant in the due diligence process to understand a fund manager’s structure, strategy and non-listed real estate business.
+It also gives insight in a specific vehicle’s strategy, risk processes, management, terms and (projected) performance.
+With it, the investor can determine, in principle, whether a proposal fits their investment objectives.

-- Tool - Due Diligence Questionnaire Non-Listed Real Estate Investment Vehicles
+- Tool - DDQ Non-Listed Real Estate Investment Vehicles 2018

-- Tool - Due Diligence Questionnaire Non-Listed Real Estate Investment Vehicles- Japanese
+- Tool - DDQ Non-Listed Real Estate Investment Vehicles 2018 (Japanese)

 To help members further improve and streamline their due diligence process, INREV has developed two new standardised template: the Operational Due Diligence Framework and the Due Diligence Data Room Guidelines.

 During INREV´s open committee meeting in 2015 the topic was raised to develop further guidance on operational due diligence (ODD).
 The DD committee agreed and started an investigation.
 One of the first conclusions was that it is hard to standardise ODD because it is in large parts driven by local jurisdiction (of the investor).
 Therefore our purpose was to develop a general framework which could help buyers and sellers to better organise their ODD processes.
 As a result we developed the Operational Due Diligence Framework.